Last updated: May 4, 2026

 |---|---|---|

-| Ascension Parish | Online homestead filing is available, but the freeze page tells applicants to come in and bring supporting papers.
-Appeals are posted with exact dates and a board deadline. | Shows how filing method and deadlines can be very local.
-Call 1-225-647-8182 if you need help there. |
+| Ascension Parish | Online homestead filing is available, but the freeze page tells applicants to come in with proof. | Filing method and document rules can be local. |

-| St. Charles Parish | Staff may meet owners at the property, and the office says it mails a yearly renewal card for homestead. | This can help seniors with mobility limits, but it also shows that local administrative steps vary.
-Call 1-985-783-6281. |
+| St. Charles Parish | The office says staff may meet owners at the property and that homestead renewal cards are mailed yearly. | This can help seniors with mobility limits, but you still need local instructions. |

-| East Baton Rouge Parish | The office says owners must own and occupy the home by December 31, estimates homestead savings around $750 to $800, and warns city taxes may still be due. | Good reminder that the exemption does not wipe out every line on every bill.
-Call 1-225-389-5125. |
+| East Baton Rouge Parish | The assessor says owners must own and occupy the home by December 31 and warns that city taxes may still be due. | The exemption does not wipe out every line on every bill. |

 Reality checks before you file

-- The freeze does not freeze everything: Your assessed value may stay flat, but millage changes can still raise the bill.
+- The freeze does not freeze everything.
+Your assessed value may stay flat, but millage changes can still raise the bill.

 Common mistakes to avoid

 - Showing up without occupancy proof.
 Some offices will not finish the file without it.
-Orleans is a good example.

-- Waiting until after the rolls close.
+- Waiting until after rolls close.
 Exact dates vary, but formal value appeals often start during the annual open-roll period.

 Best options by need